Darren Aronofsky's unrealized projects: Red Sparrow

-On August 14, 2013, Deadline.com reported that Aronofsky was in talks to direct a film adaptation of Jason Matthews' spy novel Red Sparrow, with Eric Warren Singer attached to write its script.
+On August 14, 2013, Deadline reported that Aronofsky was in talks to direct a film adaptation of Jason Matthews' spy novel Red Sparrow, with Eric Warren Singer attached to write its script.
 However, The Hollywood Reporter later reported on January 16, 2014, that Aronofsky had abandoned the project.
 On June 9, 2014, it was announced that David Fincher would direct the film, although no release date was announced at the moment.
 The film was eventually produced with Francis Lawrence directing.

 MaddAddam TV series

 On June 4, 2014, Deadline reported that Aronofsky will produce the TV series based on Margaret Atwood’s MaddAddam trilogy and potentially direct for HBO.
 There have been no developments since.

+Monster Club film

+Following the release of Noah, Aronofsky conceived the idea for a film loosely based on his childhood growing up in South Brooklyn on the outskirts of Coney Island.
+He co-wrote a screenplay with Ari Handel, and tried to get it made into a film for several years, though it never got off the ground.
+They later then adapted their unproduced script into the 2022 children's novel Monster Club.

 Untitled artificial intelligence courtroom film

 On July 17, 2017, Aronofsky reported that he will direct and produce a film from a Joe Epstein script, for Paramount Pictures, which was revealed to be a courtroom drama that focuses on artificial intelligence.